Responsive Repairs policy

 Please be aware that repair responsibilities for Supported Housing customers will be covered by our ‘Assisting our Customers’.

-Infestations:
+Pest Infestations:

-Customer’s Responsibility: If the infestation has not been caused by the design or fabric of the building, it is the customer’s responsibility to resolve the matter and cover all costs.
+Customer’s Responsibility: If the infestation has not been caused by the design or fabric of the building, it is the customer’s responsibility to resolve the matter and cover all associated costs.
 The customer may use local councils, low-cost services or private companies to help remove infestations.

 Appendix 3: How to Report a Repair and Understanding the Progress of a Repair

-• Our Customer Service Centre (available 24/7) via telephone on 0345 111 0000 or for One Housing customers on 0300 123 9966.
+• Calling our Customer Service Centre via telephone on 0345 111 0000 (available 24/7) or for legacy OHG customers, please call 0300 123 9966.

 • Online via our website, or by using our Live Chat function.

-• Online using our customer app My Riverside or My OneHousing. – Via email [email protected] or [email protected]
+• Online using our customer app – MyRiverside.

-• Contacting their local Riverside / One Housing representative.
+• Contacting their local Riverside representative.

 Appendix 4: Code of Conduct and Expectations